civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 #### 1. Provide comments concisely

-There are two ways to leave comments and two interfaces to reply to a PR review request.
+There are two ways to leave comments (whether giving or replying), and two interfaces to reply to a PR review request.

 The `Discussions` tab will only let you apply single comments and replies that each generate and email.